 The chief reached into a large cedar basket and grabbed the terrified cat and threw it some distance against a wooden post where it stuck.
 Everybody oh'd and ah'd while the cat did a couple of frantic loops and took off never to be seen again.

-The Spanish spent a number of years exploring and mapping their explorations into the Kwakwaka'wakw nation, said Beau.
+The Spanish spent a number of years exploring and mapping the Kwakwaka'wakw nation, said Beau.
 They left the territory with a legacy of sketches of people, villages, ship’s log entries, and a few Spanish place-names.

 Soon the Spanish were usurped by the British who brought something other than a cat.
 Beau said the British Navy began snooping around the territory occasionally gunning the Spaniards out of the region and often stopping at houses of the chiefs of Kwakwaka'wakw communities.